kyma-project/kyma/docs/kyma/03-05-resource-quotas.md

 When you click **Create Namespace**, you can define:
   - Total Memory Quotas, which limit the overall memory consumption by the Namespace by creating a ResourceQuota object.
-  - Limits per Container, which limit the memory consumption for individual Containers in the Namespace by creating a [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) object.
+  - Limits per container, which limit the memory consumption for individual containers in the Namespace by creating [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) objects.

 To manage existing resource quotas in a Namespace, select that Namespace in the **Namespaces** view of the Console and go to the **Resources** tab.
 This view allows you to edit or delete the existing limits.